Lawrence’s Teacher Education Program Standards

 5. Uses effective verbal and nonverbal communication to foster active inquiry and engagement in learning.

 6. Creates a supportive, productive learning environment that encourages positive social interaction, collaboration and self-motivation.

-7. Understands how adolescents learn and are motivated, individually as well as in groups and teaches accordingly.
+7. Understands how children and adolescents learn and are motivated, individually as well as in groups, and teaches accordingly.

 8. Matches instruction to differences in prior learning, ability and exceptionality.

 9. Demonstrates awareness of differences that arise from cultural background, gender, socio-economic status or community context and adapts instruction accordingly.

 10. Acts in an ethical, professional manner and exhibits fairness, respect and care in dealing with students.